MilesCranmer/gso/README.md

 - Comments for more languages built-in.
 - Improve the shell utility so it doesn't have to open vim, it just calls the python functions.
 - (crazy idea) Have something that recognizes what variables you are dealing with, tries to guess which ones to use in the dumped code, then does a search and replace.
 This could be so you can just rapid fire dump code without thinking much.
 It wouldn't be a negative, as you likely have to replace some variables manually anyway.
 The initial implementation could do simple things, such as seeing if you are inside a loop, then taking the looped over variable, and maybe replacing the most common variable in the pasted text with your looped one...
 But again, this is a crazy idea.
-- Add a flag "-u" or "--url" which makes GSO append the answer url to the bottom of the dump.
-This way, you can see where the answer came from and also give credit to the user if you leave the answer code.

 ## Other